Ich-mag-dich/Fmkorea-Preview-2/README.md

 ### Chrome

-`pnpm build:chrome` builds the extensions for Google Chrome.
+`pnpm build` builds the extensions for Google Chrome.

 The generated files are in `dist/`.
 To load the extensions in Google Chrome go to `chrome://extensions/` and click `Load unpacked`.
 Locate the dist directory and select `manifest.json`.